Biden now says US will have enough vaccine for every adult by the end of May | NewsChannel 3-12

 Biden now says US will have enough vaccine for every adult by the end of May

-“That’s progress,” Biden said in remarks from the White House, warning there could still be delays in getting shots in Americans’ arms.
+“That’s progress,” Biden said in remarks from the White House, warning there could still be delays in getting shots in Americans’ arms and suggesting the country would not return to full normalcy for much longer.

+“There is light at the end of the tunnel, but we cannot let our guard down now to ensure victory is inevitable, we can’t assume that.
+We must remain vigilant, act fast and aggressively and look out for one another.
+That’s how we’re going to get ahead of this virus, get our economy going again and get back to our loved ones,” Biden said.

+Biden also announced he was directing states to prioritize teachers in their vaccine distribution plans in a bid to reopen schools.

+“Let’s treat in person learning like an essential service that it is,” he said, adding his goal was for every teacher or school worker to receive at least the first dose of a vaccine by the end of March.

-The arrangement between two competitors is unusual and underscores the urgency in manufacturing and distributing enough vaccine doses to inoculate as many Americans as possible.
+In his remarks, Biden announced that Merck would help manufacture a recently authorized vaccine developed by Johnson & Johnson, which allowed for the new May goal.
+The arrangement is unusual and underscores the urgency in manufacturing and distributing enough vaccine doses to inoculate as many Americans as possible.

 Biden hailed the partnership as a way to quickly jumpstart the sluggish vaccine production, likening it to cooperation between corporations during World War II.